ReactUnity/core/README.md

 ## Known Issues

-- WebGL build is not stable.
-This issue may or may not be fixed in the future.
 - `npm start` is not stable in MacOS.
 Working on a fix.
 - Not well tested yet